Predator Free 2050 Limited is currently looking to activate seven large landscape projects from our initial expressions of interest process.

 - Develop a breakthrough science solution capable of eradicating at least one small mammal predator from the New Zealand mainland.

-PF2050 through the EoI process wishes to identify regional/local councils, communities, mana whenua, businesses, NGO’s and/or other entities who have predator eradication initiatives either underway or contemplated which can contribute toward meeting its interim (2025) goals identified above.
+PF2050 Limited through the EoI process wishes to identify regional/local councils, communities, mana whenua, businesses, NGO’s and/or other entities who have predator eradication initiatives either underway or contemplated which can contribute toward meeting its interim (2025) goals identified above.

 The initial focus will be on identifying ‘investable’ exemplar projects that can be contracted and commenced in early 2018.
 While emphasis will be given to initiating large scale projects on the mainland, proposals for larger offshore islands which offer transformational biodiversity gains, the opportunity to trial new approaches to predator eradication, and/or working with land owners and communities will also be considered.